Carlos Correa Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.97 team ERA ranks 12th across all league pitching staffs.
+- The Guardians have the 12th-ranked team ERA across all league pitching staffs (3.91).

-- Battenfield (0-2 with a 4.67 ERA and 14 strikeouts in 17 1/3 innings pitched) gets the start for the Guardians, his fourth of the season.
+- Allen (1-1) gets the start for the Guardians, his third of the season.

-- The righty last appeared in relief on Sunday, when he tossed two innings against the Boston Red Sox, allowing three earned runs while giving up three hits.
+- The lefty last pitched on Sunday against the Boston Red Sox, when he went five innings, allowing two earned runs while giving up four hits.

-- In four games this season, the 25-year-old has put up a 4.67 ERA and 7.3 strikeouts per nine innings, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.